trevdor/docs/docs/Installing/Docker.md

 Auto-updated to point to the most recent semver build (see the [workflow docs](https://github.com/marketplace/actions/docker-metadata-action#typeedge)) 👈 this is for people who want the stable build.

-* latest
+* `latest`
-* latest-alpine - Based on Alpine Linux, which is tiny so great for low powered devices.
+* `latest-alpine` - Based on Alpine Linux, which is tiny so great for low powered devices.

 ### Edge Tag

-This tag reflects the last commit of the active branch on your Git repository.
+Auto-updated to point to the latest commit on the `master` branch.

-* edge
+* `edge`
-* edge-alpine - Based on Alpine Linux, which is tiny so great for low powered devices.
+* `edge-alpine` - Based on Alpine Linux, which is tiny so great for low powered devices.

 ## Launch container